Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 Combined, this plugin makes sure that your content is the type of content search engines will love!

 While out of the box WordPress is pretty good for SEO, it needs some tweaks here and there.
-This WordPress SEO plugin guides you through some of the settings needed, for instance by reminding you to enable pretty permalinks.
+This Yoast SEO plugin guides you through some of the settings needed, for instance by reminding you to enable pretty permalinks.
 But it also goes beyond that, by automatically optimizing and inserting the meta tags and link elements that Google and other search engines like so much:

-With the WordPress SEO plugin you can control which pages Google shows in its search results and which pages it doesn't show.
+With the Yoast SEO plugin you can control which pages Google shows in its search results and which pages it doesn't show.
 By default, it will tell search engines to index all of your pages, including category and tag archives, but only show the first pages in the search results.
 It's not very useful for a user to end up on the third page of your "personal" category, right?

 rel="prev" link elements in the